macnetic/faust/misc/CTest_nightly/README.txt

 1- create a new virtual machine and connect

 This tool aims to launch automatically a shell-bash SCRIPT on a machine (local, or virtual ...) :
-2- 	Chek out only the files presents in
+2- 	Checkout only the files presents in
 	following directory : devcpp/misc/CTest_nightly
 	svn checkout --username XXX https://scm.gforge.inria.fr/authscm/XXX/svn/faust/trunk/devcpp/misc/CTest_nightly/ ./

 3-	Create and Configure your personnal run script (".sh" for Unix and ".bat" for Windows) "run_nightly_PLATFORM.sh" with corresponding configuration. (see existing run_nighlty_X.sh files for more informations)

-4- 	configure the "crontab" tool for UNIX or "shulder" tool for windows
+4- 	configure the "crontab" tool for UNIX or "task scheduler" tool for windows
 	crontab -e :
-	example :
+	example with crontab (UNIX):
 		# Run all day at 14h35 the nightly test and put results on CDASH
 		05 14  * * * /usr/bin/svn up /home/aleman/WORK/FAUST/faust_nightly/
 		35 14  * * * /home/aleman/WORK/FAUST/faust_nightly/run_nightly_XXX.sh

 		# run all day and send a mail
 		40 11  * * * /Users/ci/CTest_nightly/run_nightly_OS-X.sh 2>&1| mail -s "Cron job execution" youremail@inria.fr
 		##
+	tutorial with "task scheduler"on (Windows) :
+		see Windows-task-scheduler-tutorial.pdf

 5- CTest OPTION: There are three types of dashboard submissions:
     -Experimental means the current state of the project.
 An experimental submission can be performed at any time, usually interactively from the current working copy of a developer.